Expeditions

 • RENEW Climate Sail to Paris 2015

-Under the motto "RENEW", the German Ocean Foundation is calling for the consistent use of renewable energies and active climate and marine protection.
+Under the motto "RENEW", the German Ocean Foundation called for the consistent use of renewable energies and active climate and marine protection.
 "Only by immediately reducing CO2 emissions can the dramatic consequences for the ocean be reduced.
 The necessary technologies have long been available in Germany.
 Short-sighted actions shaped by lobbying must be replaced by long-term sustainable strategies and, above all, by cost-effective solar energy as a perspective for a peaceful global energy supply," emphasized climate researcher Prof. Hartmut Graßl at the start of the tour on 3 October 2015 in Hamburg.
 The highlights of the tour were an event in Strasbourg with the well-known climate researcher Moijb Latif and the visit of Prince Albert II of Monaco on board the ALDEBARAN in Paris for the climate summit.

 • Belize Expedition 2007